 Candidate selection for Centre positions needs to include actions to mitigate implicit bias.
 All Centre job selection committees will be educated in the impact of implicit biases on job application ranking and how to overcome these biases prior to reading applications.
 A clear set of selection criteria will be identified by the committee prior to reading applications.
 ASTRO 3D short-lists are required to be 50:50 male-female wherever possible.
-Committees will be reminded of their important role in overcoming implicit bias prior to interviewing candidates, as well as the importance of using gender-neutral wording during interviews and post-interview discussions.
+This requirement is consistent with the Equal Opportunity Acts in our node states and territories labeling, as well as the Commonwealth Equal Opportunity for Women in the Workplace Act 1999, which states that all employers with 100 or more employees and all higher education institutions must implement an 'affirmative action program' to promote equal opportunity for women.
+When hiring, ASTRO 3D Committees will be reminded of their important role in overcoming implicit bias prior to interviewing candidates, as well as the importance of using gender-neutral wording during interviews and post-interview discussions.
 At the end of the discussion of candidates, the chair and committee will discuss how they overcame implicit bias and identify areas for improvement for future Centre hires.
 The outcomes of this process will be compared with the outcomes of previous hiring rounds within the Centre and at the universities to assess the impact of implicit bias awareness and active mitigation on job hiring processes.